code2gnana/tf-test-azure-traffic-route/README.md

 ![Architecture Overview](/attachments/Azure_traffic_routing.png)

 - **Public VM**: Just for simulation of purpose.
-But the VM is accessible internally only via Bations host.
+But the VM is accessible internally only via Bastion host.
 - **Private VM**: Only accessible via the NVA.
 - **NVA VM**: Acts as a router/firewall between public and private subnets.
 - **Route Table**: Ensures traffic from the Public VM to the Private VM is routed through the NVA.